Fundamental limitations on photoisomerization from thermodynamic resource theories: Resource-theory model for the photoisomer

-The Hamiltonians are composed as $H + H_\Bath \equiv (H \otimes \id) + (\id \otimes H_\Bath)$.
 Only Eq.~\eqref{eq_U_Restrict} restricts $U$.
-We do not assume that the system-bath interaction has any particular form or coupling strength. $U$ can transfer arbitrary amounts of energy between the system and the bath in arbitrary times.
-For concreteness, we restrict ourselves to an $H$ representative of photoisomerization.
+We do not assume that the system-bath interaction has any particular form or coupling strength; we assume only that \eqref{eq_U_Restrict} is satisfied. $U$ can transfer arbitrary amounts of energy between the system and the bath in arbitrary times.
+To test our resource-theory results, we compare them with Lindblad models in Sections~\ref{sec_Kinetic} and~\ref{sec_Dissip_LZ}.
+The Lindblad models involve more-specific couplings between the photoisomer and the bath.
+Such specific couplings are not required for most of our results.
+To model photoisomerization, we focus on an $H$ that governs a photoisomer.